chain4travel/camino-docs/docs/faq/validator.md

 No. On Camino, validators secure the network and democratically govern the Camino ecosystem.
 Therefore, it is not possible to run more than one validator as this would jeopardize the democratic voting process.

 ## Do I need to keep my private keys on my validator?
-No, you don’t need to keep your private keys on your validator (and, we strongly advise you not to).
+No, you don’t need to keep your private keys on your validator (and we strongly advise you not to).

 ## Is my validating node uptime important?
 Yes.
 A validator will receive a staking reward if they are online and respond for more than 90% of their validation period.
 You should aim for your validator to be online and responsive 100% of the time.